sagemath/trac_to_gh/Issue 5566.md

 CC:  @mwhansen @malb

-This ticket is related with [#5453], but the patch should apply to a clean `sage-3.4`.
+Keywords: Symmetric Ideal

+*Attachments*
+Please only use the attachment 'SymmetricIdeals.patch' and disregard the other attachments (I don't know how to delete them.
+It should apply to `sage-3.4.1.rc2`.

-**Symmetric Ideals** were introduced by [Aschenbrenner and Hillar](http://de.arxiv.org/abs/math/0502078/), meaning "ideals in polynomial rings with countably many variables that are set-wise invariant under all variable permutations"; it was shown that they are finitely generated.
+**Symmetric Ideals** were introduced by [Aschenbrenner and Hillar](http://de.arxiv.org/abs/math/0411514/), meaning "ideals in polynomial rings with countably many variables that are set-wise invariant under all variable permutations"; it was shown that they are finitely generated.

 Later on, Aschenbrenner and Hillar also presented a [Buchberger algorithm](http://de.arxiv.org/abs/0801.4439/) for Symmetric Ideals.

 My aim is to implement this into Sage.
-The patch provides classes for the Symmetric Polynomial Rings, their elements and their ideals.
+The patch provides classes for the Polynomial Rings with countably many variables, their elements and their ideals.
 The methods implement basic polynomial arithmetic, the permutation action, the *Symmetric Cancellation Order* (a notion that is central in the work of Aschenbrenner and Hillar), symmetric reduction, and the computation of Gröbner bases.

 Here are some examples showing the main features

 ```
-sage: X.<x,y> = SymmetricPolynomialRing(QQ)
+sage: X.<x,y> = InfinitePolynomialRing(QQ)
 ```

 Now, x and y are generators of X, meaning that we have two infinite sequences of variables, one obtained by `x[n]` and the other by `y[m]` for integers m, n.